open-sauced/intro/07-types-of-contributions.md

 # Types of Open Source Contributions

+Open source covers many types of contributions, including coding, documentation, testing, and more.
+It is important to note that open source contributions are not limited to developers only.
+Anyone can contribute to open source projects, regardless of their technical skills.

-In this chapter, we will discuss the non-coding and coding types of contributions involved with open source projects.
+In this chapter, we will discuss the non-coding and coding types of contributions in open source.

 ## Non-Coding Contributions